 Brané, along with other refugee policy experts on the call, pointed to alternatives to detention, such as case management and community support for refugees.

-Love: North Texans Step Up to Provide Foster Care
+Love: North Texans Provide Foster Care

-An informational session for potential foster care parents held at CCFW headquarters in Fort Worth this month was flooded with more than 200 attendees from the North Texas area who expressed interest in caring for unaccompanied refugee children.
+An informational session for potential foster care parents held at Catholic Charities headquarters in Fort Worth this month was flooded with more than 200 attendees from the North Texas area who expressed interest in caring for unaccompanied refugee children.
 Staffers handed out every single application they had for the foster care program during the session.

 Amber and Wes Bernard, a married couple from Roanoke, attended the session after seeing accounts of the ongoing refugee child crisis in the news.
 They said they were planning to fill out their application to become foster parents.

 “We got the second-to-last application.
-They ran out super-fast,” Amber Bernard told Truthout.
+They ran out super fast,” Amber Bernard told Truthout.
 “Whether or not you’re for or against the children coming here the way that they came, we’re at a point now where they’re here, and they’re children, and they need to be taken care of.”

 While Judge Jenkins is moving forward with his proposal for housing, he said he wasn’t opposed to increased border security measures, only to the strain that sending National Guardsmen to the southern border would put on Guard families.